EduVeiga88/ConversorDeMoedas/README.md

 # 💱 Currency Converter App

 ## 📱 About
-This is an Android application that allows users to convert currencies in real time using an external API.
+This Android application allows users to convert currencies in real time using an external API.

-The project was built to practice modern Android development using clean architecture principles and proper state management.
+The project was built as part of my learning journey in Android development, focusing on applying clean architecture principles and modern development tools.

 ---

 ## 🏗️ Architecture
 - MVVM (Model-View-ViewModel)
-- Clean Architecture (Domain, Data, Presentation layers)
+- Clean Architecture (Data, Domain, Presentation)

+The project is structured to ensure separation of concerns, scalability and maintainability.

 ---